DarrenTuggey/CertRemover/README.md

 This program removes any certificate with a FriendlyName containing "ID - ".
 Removing that certificate will help prevent the constant "Select Certificate" popup when using IMA NALCOMIS.

-To compile the program:
+To compile the program.
 1. Download or create a new txt file and copy/paste the code from CertRemover.cs into it.

 2. Open a command prompt.
 Navigate to the directory you saved the CertRemover.cs file in.

 3. Find your csc.exe file in "C:\Windows\Microsoft.NET\Framework64\v4.0.30319\".
 You may have a different version so the path may not match exactly.

-4. Run the following in your command prompt window (Change path if needed):
+4. Run the following in your command prompt window (Change path if needed).

     C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe CertRemover.cs

 5. You should now have the CertRemover.exe file on your Desktop.

-Example Command Prompt:
+Example Command Prompt.

 C:\>cd C:\Users\Darren.Tuggey\Desktop

 C:\Users\Darren.Tuggey\Desktop>C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe CertRemover.cs